-If a physician can make a final determination of the cause of the death, the hospital will provide the legal representative with the report of death (known as a pink sheet) for the Office of Vital Records in the Ministry of Health to issue the official Kuwaiti death certificate.
+If a physician can make a final determination of the cause of the death, the hospital will provide the legal representative with the notice of death (known as a pink sheet) for the Central Registry Management of Births and Deaths in the Ministry of Health to issue the official Kuwaiti death certificate.

-In order is issue the report of death, the Kuwaiti Ministry of Health requires an authorization letter from the Embassy.
+In order to issue the death certificate, the Kuwaiti Ministry of Health requires an authorization letter from the Embassy.
 This letter is issued by the Embassy to the legal representative.

 Remains Transfer Procedures

-After obtaining the necessary burial permit, the Forensic Medicine Department (for deaths outside of a hospital) or Kuwaiti Ministry of Health (for deaths inside a hospital) will issue a report of death.
-This report is known as a pink sheet.
-Based on the report of death, the Office of Vital Records at the Ministry of Health will issue the official Kuwaiti death certificate.
-At the Office of Vital Records, the legal representative is required to submit the letter from the embassy and the original Kuwaiti Civil ID card of the deceased.
-In the event the decedent was present in Kuwait on a visit visa, his/her canceled U.S. passport will suffice.
+After obtaining the necessary burial permit, the Forensic Medicine Department (for deaths outside of a hospital) or Kuwaiti Ministry of Health (for deaths inside a hospital) will issue a notice of death.
+This notice is known as a pink sheet.
+Based on the notice of death, the Central Registry Management of Births and Deaths at the Ministry of Health will issue the official Kuwaiti death certificate.
+At the Central Registry, the legal representative is required to submit the letter from the embassy and the original Kuwaiti Civil ID card of the deceased.
+In the event the deceased was present in Kuwait on a visit visa, his/her U.S. passport with a copy of the visa will suffice.

 Document Translations and Certification by Ministry of Foreign Affairs

 Once the official Kuwaiti death certificate is obtained, it must be translated into English.
 The legal representative may select any translation office to complete this service.
 A list of translators may be found here.
 The translation itself does not need to be authenticated.
 However, the official Arabic death certificate MUST be authenticated by the Consular Department of the Ministry of Foreign Affairs.
 The main office of the Consular Department is located in the Shuwaikh area next to Kuwait News Agency building.
-They provide services from 0800 to 1330 from Sunday to Thursday.
-The Consular Department also has a desk that operates in the afternoon from 1600 to 2000 at the Government Mall which is close to Liberation Tower in Kuwait City.
+The Consular Department also has two desks, Liberation Tower and Sabhan Center.
+Appointments must first be made online at https://mofa-app.paci.gov.kw/booking.